Motion Functions

 Dwell

-Use the Dwell() function to delay program and motion execution for a quantity of time specified in seconds.
-For coordinated moves, the Dwell() function delays for the specified number of seconds between the end of the preceding move and the start of the next move.
-For the MoveFreerun(), MoveIncremental(), and MoveAbsolute() functions, the Dwell() function delays for the specified number of seconds between the start of the preceding move and the start of the next move.
+You can delay motion for a specified quantity of time specified in seconds with the Dwell() function or the G4 command.
+For coordinated moves, the Dwell() function delays for the specified number of seconds between the end of a move and the start of the next move.
+For the MoveFreerun(), MoveIncremental(), and MoveAbsolute() functions, the Dwell() function delays for the specified number of seconds between the start of a move and the start of the next move.

-Use the function that follows to delay program of motion execution.
+Use the function that follows to delay motion and program execution.

 function Dwell($dwellTime as real)